chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The rear wing is based on an **S1223 airfoil profile**, but aerodynamic performance is not its primary purpose on this robot.
+The rear wing is based on an **S1223 airfoil profile**, but aerodynamic performance is not its primary function on this robot.

-At the low operating speed of the vehicle, and with the camera support disturbing airflow, meaningful aerodynamic downforce is expected to be very small.
+At the relatively low operating speed of the vehicle, and with the nearby camera structure disturbing the airflow, meaningful aerodynamic downforce is expected to be very small.

-Its main practical function is therefore as:

-- a structural rear element,
-- additional support for the camera structure,
-- and a convenient handling point for carrying the robot.
+The part is therefore used mainly as a structural rear element, additional support for the camera assembly and a practical handling point when carrying the robot.

-This distinction prevents us from claiming an aerodynamic benefit that is not significant at the robot's operating speed.
+This interpretation avoids claiming an aerodynamic benefit that has not been demonstrated at the robot's operating speed.

 ---

-# 7.8 Step-Down Tray
+## 7.8 Step-Down Tray

 <table align="center">
   <tr>